ma7555/evalify/README.md

 * Computation time for 4 metrics 4.2 million samples experiment is **24 seconds vs 51 minutes** if looping using `scipy.spatial.distance` implemntations.

 ## TODO
 * Safer memory allocation.
-I did not have issues but if you ran out of memory please manually increase number of splits with `nsplits` argument.
+I did not have issues but if you ran out of memory please manually set the `batch_size` argument.

 ## Contribution
 * Contributions are welcomed, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.